LVOL98/PCPP_Practical-Concurrent-and-Parallel-Programming/exercise-1/README.md

     Compile and run the improved program to see whether it works.
 Explain why your solution is correct, and why it is not possible for incorrect patterns, such as in the output above, to appear.

-TODO: is this actually the best solution?

-By adding the `synchronized` keyowrd to the `print` method as below, the sequence will never overlap as shown in the previous question
+By adding the `synchronized` keyword to the `print` method as below, the sequence will never overlap as shown in the previous question

 ```java
 ...